grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

    * Add a First Person Mesh to Your Character
  * [import and export cinematic fbx animations in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/import-and-export-cinematic-fbx-animations-in-unreal-engine?application_version=5.0)
  * [import and export edl in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/import-and-export-edl-in-unreal-engine?application_version=5.0)
+   * Write Edit Decision List / Import EDL
+   * The EDL contains an ordered list of reel and timecode data representing where each video clip can be obtained in order to produce the final cut.
+     In this how-to, we export a cinematic and EDL file, take it into an external program (like Premiere), make edits to it, and re-import the edited cinematic back into UE4 along with those changes
  * [import sprites in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/import-sprites-in-unreal-engine?application_version=5.0)
  * [importing animations using fbx in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/importing-animations-using-fbx-in-unreal-engine?application_version=5.0)
  * [importing assets directly into unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/importing-assets-directly-into-unreal-engine?application_version=5.0)